MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/layout-of-the-registry-keys.md

-A entrada de registro para as informações de filtro tem as seguintes chaves:
+A entrada do Registro para as informações de filtro tem as seguintes chaves:

 ```